I'm Sarah Carr.

 My work offers the viewer the neural stimulation of juxtaposed color combined with the soothing, familiar texture of textiles.
 The abstract forms invite close examination, while changing perspectives and variation in light throughout the day alter perceptions of the forms within.

-In addition to my fine fiber art, I am the Artistic Director of the theater company WeftWorks, where I create costumes, puppets, and fiber sculptures for performance, as well as choreographing and designing the productions.
+In addition to my fine fiber art, I also work in 2D media like watercolor and printmaking.
+In addition, I am the Artistic Director of the theater company WeftWorks, where I create costumes, puppets, and fiber sculptures for performance, as well as choreographing and designing productions.

 Depending on the intended environment, I may use felting needles and hand-stitching to create the piece on a fabric substrate that can be hung or stretched like a canvas, or I can use an archival adhesive to mount the work onto a wooden panel.

 I welcome the opportunity to create fine fiber art for your specific environment, whether it is residential or commercial, private or public.